English Literature UGC NET June 2026: Deconstructing Paper Pattern & Insights on Key Areas

 4. Macbeth

-The following question is rather innovative and requires us to re-orient how we approach the canonicals.
+A question such as the one below is rather innovative and requires us to re-orient how we approach the canonicals.
 It is suggestive of the fact that we must study re-workings and re-interpretations of all classical texts — not just Shakespeare.
+Question after is also on the similar lines.

 List IList II